DrakirL/DrakirL.github.io/p10/class/ranger.md

 + You can ignore the effects of Difficult Terrain while you're moving through it.
 (PHRASING?) <br>
 #### <br>

-### Level 1: Hunter's/Ranger's Mark?
+### Level 1: Ranger's Mark
 You can use 1 Action on your turn to focus your attention on a creature you can see.
 Make a Martial Check against that creature's Defence. <br>
-If you succeed, that creature is Marked by you for up to an hour, requiring your Concentration. <br>
+If you succeed, that creature becomes Marked by you for up to a day, requiring your Concentration. <br>
 When you make a Martial Attack against a creature you have Marked in this way, you roll a Mark Die (which is a d4) and add the result to both your Attack Roll and to the damage dealt if you hit.
 (PHRASING?)
 ### Level 1: Ranger Subclass
 You choose a Ranger Subclass and gain its Level 1 Features.